neilellis/dollar-camel/README.tmpl.md

 # Dollar Camel ${STATE_BETA}

-Camel wrapped up for use in Dollar.
+Camel wrapped up as a single 'Uber Jar' for use in Dollar.

 To get started you'll need this repository: